aleemzaki/Musical-Markov-Chains/README.md

 Make sure the Probabilities add up to 1!
 For this example, should the Acoustic Guitar's sound be played, there is a 60% chance that the Acoustic Guitar's sound will be played next (again) and 40% chance that the Electric Guitar's sound will be played next.
 If the Pr[acguitar to violin] (read "Probability of the violin's sound being played given that the Acoustic Guitar's sound has just been played") is nonzero, the Markov Chain becomes illegal (since a Markov Chain's probabilities should total 1)

+(Also, note that after you have entered all of your probabilities on this screen, to confirm them you need to press/click on the rows to confirm and save your entries.)

 ![](/exC.png)

 When all the Markov Chains are complete, "Orchestrate" and enjoy the show!